Data-Mechanics/course-2019-spr-proj/liweixi_mogujzhu/README.md

 Finally on average the Support Vector Machine Classifier model got the best result, with 50% accuracy to predict 3 classes (where baseline is 33%).
 We then output the parameter of the SVC models and the weight of each features after training.
+For the statistical analysis part, we compute corelation coefficient and p-value between weather features and fire incidents to find which weather features influence the fire incidents the most.
+Finally, we find although every single feature has less influence on fire incidents, when they are combined together in our SVM machine learning model, they as a union show a great influence on fire incidents.

 # Dataset